felix-bose/felix-bose/README.md

 ## About me

-I am Felix, fullstack engineer from Munich, Germany.
+I am Felix, a fullstack engineer from Munich, Germany.
 Always curious and eager to try out new things.

 ### current side projects:
-- Test factory generation for typescript (alpha)
+- Test factory generation for typescript from openapi schema (alpha)
-- Client-side first demo application (the linear way)

 ### programmic languages